terra-money/docs/docs/validator/faq.md

 ### How does Luna supply behave over time?

 Luna is the native staking token for the Terra Proof-of-Stake chain, and represents mining power.
 However, it also serves the purpose to collateralize the Terra stablecoins.
 Luna is minted to contract Terra supply to counteract Terra price falling against its peg.
-In order to constrain Luna inflation, the protocol burns market swap spread fees and distributes a part of seigniorage to the exchange rate oracle ballot winners, which return Luna supply toward target.
+In order to constrain Luna inflation, the protocol burns all seigniorage and dividends swap fees to the exchange rate oracle ballot winners, which return Luna supply toward target.

 ### What are the slashing conditions?

-If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
+If a validator misbehaves, its bonded stake along with its delegators' stake will be slashed.
 The severity of the punishment depends on the type of fault.
 There are 3 main faults that can result in slashing of funds for a validator and its delegators:

 - **Double-signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A.